Dir. Jean-Claude Brisseau (2002)

 Unfortunately, Nathalie has picked a dangerous partner in their sexual game.
 Christophe (Fabrice Deville) is a womanizer of the worst kind, choosing to use his power and money to ruin young women who seek to be the object of his affection.
-Several women have already committed suicide by immolation, choosing to burn themselves to death rather than live a life without him.
-Nathalie quickly falls under his spell, and falls desperately in love.
+Several women have already committed suicide by immolation, choosing to burn themselves to death rather than live a life without him (I usually have the opposite effect).
+Nathalie quickly falls under his spell and falls desperately in love.
 While Sandrine’s plan goes off without a hitch, Nathalie is fast becoming yet another pawn in Christophe’s maniacal, power hungry game of nihilistic chess.

 Jean-Claude Brisseau makes a film that is both beautiful and appalling, giving deference to a deplorable act (gold digging) while allowing us to empathize with those involved.
 There’s very little blood (though the film does contain a few instances of graphic, hardcore sex), but the violence inherent in the subject matter is both starkly apparent and utterly devastating.
 Brisseau has a ton of talent, and it’s all on display in this film.
 It’s a little long, running just a little under the two hour mark, and it moves slowly at times, but there’s such an existential buildup of dread that it’s all worth it.
-You don’t get to the end of this film feeling that you’ve wasted your time, but you’re probably not particularly happy either.
+You don’t get to the end of this film feeling that you’ve wasted your time, that's for damn sure.